itancio/sokoban/documentation/SOFTWARE_REQUIREMENTS_SPEC.md

 ### Phase 2: New Game Features (Optional)
 * The game should have multi-player option.
 * Each level should have additional element added to the world.
-For example, converyor belts, teleporters, boxes that decay when pushed, ice floors that boxes slide on, multiple players that move in tandem, etc.
+For example, conveyor belts, teleporters, boxes that decay when pushed, ice floors that boxes slide on, multiple players that move in tandem, etc.
 * AI generated optimized solution.
 With the given world, the game should have a hint feature showing the optimal moves to solve the world.

 ### System Requirements